suds-community/suds/README.rst

   * Kudos to Kevin Pors (`krpors` on BitBucket) for detecting, analysing & reporting the issue, plus preparing a working quick-fix.

+* Removed never actually used ``suds.mx.appender.DictAppender`` class.

+  * All code paths that could potentially lead to this class getting used convert any encountered dictionaries to ``suds.sudsobject.Object`` instances and report an error in case a corresponding XSD type can not be found.

 * Made ``suds`` no longer eat up, log & ignore exceptions raised from registered user plugins (detected & reported by Ezequiel Ruiz & Bouke Haarsma, patch & test case contributed by Bouke Haarsma).